The Cost of Starting An LLC in Nevada: Everything You Need to Know

 The initial cost of an LLC in Nevada is around $425.
 When you form an LLC in Nevada, you need to file three documents:

 Each document comes with a different filing fee.
-You need to pay $75 for your Articles of Organization and $200 for your state business license application.
+You must pay $75 for your Articles of Organization and $200 for your state business license application.
 Lastly, you must pay a $150 filing fee for your Initial List of Managers to complete the process.

 If you want your applications to be processed immediately, you’ll have to pay an additional fee.
 Here’s the breakdown for Nevada’s expedited services: